 First year students take a set curriculum and are assigned to classes by the Registrar.
 These assignments are not modifiable.

-Students are required to register each spring for both semesters of the upcoming school year.
 All information pertaining to registration can be found on the Registrar’s webpage.
 It is especially important that students observe the dates set for priority registration, including early registrations for clinics and externships; students registering after these dates will greatly reduce their chances of getting the classes they want.
 Students should consult with their Faculty Advisers or other faculty members regarding course selections.
 Students are further required to read the course descriptions before registering, as there are prerequisites and other conditions that apply to many of the classes.
 The dates for dropping and adding courses are in the registration materials.

 While upper level students are not required to be present for a specific registration day, they are required to obtain first-day assignments, books and materials before classes begin, and to be fully prepared for the first meeting of every class in which they are enrolled.